Ohio: Sales Tax Handbook

 Vehicles purchases are some of the largest sales commonly made in Ohio, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Ohio's sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Ohio collects a 5.75% state sales tax rate on the purchase of all vehicles.
 There are also county taxes that can be as high as 2%.
 Some dealerships may also charge a 199 dollar documentary service fee.
-The highest tax that can be charged is 700 dollars.

 In addition to taxes, car purchases in Ohio may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.

 Do Ohio vehicle taxes apply to trade-ins and rebates?

 How are trade-ins taxed?

 Many dealerships allow you to trade-in your old car in exchange for a credit applied to the price of a new vehicle.
 For example, you could trade-in your old car and receive a $5,000 credit against the price of a $10,000 new vehicle, making your out-of-pocket cost only $5,000.

 In Ohio, the taxable price of your new vehicle will be considered to be $5,000, as the value of your trade-in is not subject to sales tax.
 This means that you save the sales taxes you would otherwise have paid on the $5,000 value of your trade-in.

 Many dealers offer cash incentives or manufacturer rebates on the sticker price of a vehicle in order to encourage sales.
 For example, a $1,000 cash rebate may be offered on a $10,000 car, meaning that the out of pocket cost to the buyer is $9,000.